obitodarky/flutter-git-graph/README.md

 #### data
 This layer contains data models and any data-fetching logic.
 For example, the `DayData` model and methods to transform data for the heatmap visualization.
 If there are network calls, they should be handled here, ideally through a repository pattern that abstracts the data source.

-#### provider
+#### view_model
-The provider layer contains the business logic that updates the UI layer.
+The view_model layer contains the business logic that updates the UI layer.
 For instance, the `HomeScreenViewModel` manages the loading state and data fetching for the home screen.
 It uses `ValueNotifier` to notify the UI of changes, ensuring that the UI reacts to data updates seamlessly.

 #### ui
 The UI layer contains the screens and widgets for each feature.
 For example, the `HomeScreen` displays the heatmap and handles user interactions.
 The UI should be broken down into smaller, reusable widgets for better readability and maintainability.